tilld4wn/COMP483_MiniProject/README.md

 ```

 ## Proper Input
 The input for this wrapper is a tab delimited text file.
-Use the supplied test data file titled sample_data.txt
+Use the supplied test data file titled sample_data.txt \n
 The data contained in the input file should contain strain name, fasta .fna.gz FTP link, and feature_count.txt.gz FTP link.
 **EXAMPLE INPUT FROM TEST DATA FILE**
 ```